 Tabitha attended the University of Georgia where she took interest in animal rights by joining the animal rights group “Speak out for Species”.
 After graduating with a journalism degree, Tabitha spent three months with Compassion Over Killing’s Los Angeles office as a full-time volunteer to spread awareness of a vegan diet through local outreach and national campaigns.
 She then spent three months as an education intern with Farm Sanctuary where she had the benefit of working directly with farmed animals.
 After joining the team, it took her less than 6 months to find herself adopting a Pasado’s Safe Haven cat.
 When not working, she enjoys watching Netflix and playing video games with her dog, Sookie and her cat, Calcifer.

 Best Moment With An Animal: Every moment that I get to hear Bentley pig “squee!”

 Adoption & Foster Manager

-Nicole knew she found her calling with animals when she started working for a high-intake county facility in Atlanta.
-There she managed adoptions and conducted community events, fighting to create a no-kill community through education and outreach.
-Eventually, her love for the outdoors brought her to the Pacific Northwest, where she now shares a tiny house in the Cascade Mountains with her best friend and rescue mutt, Annabel.
-Nicole is excited to once again join a team of such positive animal advocates and to live everyday doing what she loves.
+Nicole has four years of experience managing adoption and foster programs for animal shelters and rescues, as well as six years of experience being a foster parent herself.
+She got her professional start working for a high-intake county facility in Atlanta.
+There she fought to create a no-kill community through placement, education and outreach.
+Eventually, her love for the outdoors brought her to the Pacific Northwest, where she now shares a tiny house in the Cascade Mountains with her rescue mutt, Annabel.
+Nicole is excited to once again join a team of such positive animal advocates.
 Pro tip: If she’s not in her office, you can find her where the goats are!

 Why I Fight for Animals: Because not a single creature on earth has more or less of a right to be here.